-The Hans Flat Ranger Station is two and one-half hours from Green River, Utah.
-From I-70, take Utah Highway 24 south for 24 miles.
+The Hans Flat Ranger Station is 2.5 hours from Green River, Utah.
+From I-70, take UT 24 south for 24 miles.
 A left hand turn just beyond the turnoff to Goblin Valley State Park will take you along a two-wheel-drive dirt road 46 miles (76 km) southeast to the ranger station.

-From the ranger station, the canyons of the Maze are another 3 to 6 hours by high-clearance, 4WD (more if traveling by foot).
-Another four-wheel-drive road leads into the Maze north from Highway 95 near Hite Marina (driving time is 3+ hours to the park boundary).
+From the ranger station, the canyons of The Maze are another 3 to 6 hours by high-clearance, four-wheel-drive vehicle (more if traveling by foot).
+Another four-wheel-drive road leads into The Maze north from UT 95 near Hite Marina (driving time is 3+ hours to the park boundary).

-The Hans Flat Ranger Station is open year-round from 8 a.m. to 4:30 p.m.
+The Hans Flat Ranger Station is open year-round from 8 am to 4:30 pm daily.
 There is a small sales area with books and maps.
-There are no amenities like food or gas, no entrance fees and no potable water sources in the Maze District.
+There are no services, food, gas, or potable water sources in The Maze

-The Maze district offers guided hikes in Horseshoe Canyon most weekends during spring and fall.
+The Maze offers guided hikes in Horseshoe Canyon most weekends during spring and fall.